CottaCush/CurrencyEditText/README.md

 # CurrencyEditText

-A simple library for taken currency inputs.
+A library to dynamically format your `EditTexts` to take currency inputs

 ## Gradle Dependency